 The 40 Sober High Schools across the U.S are providing both students and their families the support they need to maintain their recovery and get themselves and their education back on track.

 National research shows as many as 93 percent of the young people who go back to public schools after rehab get offered drugs or alcohol the very first day they're back at school.
 Many traditional schools are not equipped to handle students in recovery.
 A National study has found that students have a high rate of success after attending recovery schools.

 In conjunction with the National Association of Recovery Schools (ARS), Jacksonville's Recovery High School seeks to be a school of excellence for diverse learners.
 Our school will offer a rolling admissions policy, individualized learning plans, flexible curriculum, giving the student the highest possibility to be successful.

-The Jacksonville Recovery High School will provide students in early recovery - the academic, emotional, and social support necessary to foster a continuum of care and long-term commitment to work hard to earn a high school diploma and progress toward a college degree.
+The River Oak Center provides students in early recovery - the academic, emotional, and social support necessary to foster a continuum of care and long-term commitment to work hard to earn a high school diploma and progress toward a college degree.

-The Recovery High School will be located in a “shared space” in with an exisiting Duval Co.
-Public School and will be under the supervision of a Board of Directors and The Executive Director of New Hope Education and Addiction Services, Inc. The Academy will be managed jointly by the Site Director, Counselors, Recovery Coach and Certified Teachers.
+River Oak Center is be located at St. Andrews Episcopal Church in with Duval Co.
+Public School and is under the supervision of a Board of Directors and The Executive Director of New Hope Education and Addiction Services, Inc. The Academy will be managed jointly by the Site Director, Counselors, Recovery Coach and Certified Teachers.
 Jacksonville’s Recovery High School is a fee for service program and students can enroll at any time during the school year.